 Use fuel stabilizer

-A fuel stabilizer or gas stabilizer will prevent the fuel from breaking down quickly.
+A fuel or gas stabilizer will prevent the fuel from breaking down quickly.
 Instead of the gas lasting just a month, the fuel stabilizer preserves gas for up to 24 months in your gas tank.

 Make sure you buy the gas stabilizer recommended for your engine.